 This section covers collaborative film projects, extraordinary writing projects and extraordinary Drama projects.

-Mary has undertaken many projects separately from her play performances.
+I have undertaken many projects separately from my play performances.

-A collaborative project with film-maker Mark Money (Acrea Media), documenting the life and memories of Kathleen, a nonagenarian and revisiting the places of her childhood and youth.
+A collaborative project with film-maker Mark (Acrea Media), documenting the life and memories of Kathleen, a nonagenarian, and revisiting the places of her childhood and youth.

 Film-maker: Mark (Acrea Media)

-A drama film made with young people 14-16 yrs from a referral unit.
+A drama film made with young people 14 to 16 years in conjunction with The Burton Street Project.
 Their own life situations formed a background to this film.

 A well researched drama/documentary short about domestic abuse.
 Screened at the showroom Cinema Sheffield.